TMJ Treatment An Overview

-What is Temporomandibular Joint Disorder (TMD)
+What is Temporomandibular Joint Disorder (TMD)?

 Common Signs & Symptoms of TMJ Disorder

 TMJ Disorders are difficult to diagnose and treat because the signs and symptoms vary greatly from one individual to another.
 Pain is a common symptom, but not all patients will experience a physical discomfort.
+Dr. Van Gurp looks for the common signs of a bite problem during routine dental exams such as worn teeth, damaged teeth and gum recession.

 - Frequent and/or migraine headaches